Yuichi-Aragi/IAB/README.md

 ## The "Why" - A Rant from the Author

-Let's be honest.
+I'll be honest.
 I love making plugins for Obsidian.
 It's fun, it's rewarding, and it lets me tailor my favorite app to my exact needs.
 But you know what I *don't* love?
 The ceremony.

 Every time I wanted to tweak a tiny bit of TypeScript, I had to:
 1. Open my code editor.